jonasm2-cs/Active-Directory-Project/README.md

 1. [Azure](https://azure.microsoft.com/en-ca/pricing/purchase-options/azure-account) account - If you are a student go [here](https://azure.microsoft.com/en-us/free/students). <strong>Note: This can be done on-prem but there will be more steps involved</strong>

-### Step 1: Creating our Virtual Machines
+### Step 1: Creating our Virtual Machines on Azure
-1. Once you are in - click on the "Hamburger" Icon on the top left corner - Then Click on **Virtual Machines**
+1. Once you are in - click on *Virtual Machines*
 2. Click **Create** > **Virtual Machine**
-3.
-4.
-5.
+3. Create a resource group and name it.
+4. Change Virtual Machine Name > Region (Choose region closest to you) > Image > Size (see below for specifications)
+5. Fill in Username and Password fields - *Save it for later*
+6. Inbound port rules: Select: Allow Selected ports > Select: RDP (3389) - *Change this to SSH(22) on the Ubuntu (Splunk) Server*
+7. Create new Virtual Network > Keep Subnet default
+8. Repeat for other VMs
+9. Test Functionality

 ### Step 2: Configuring Network Settings
-1.
+1. In Networking tab
 2.
 3.